 Provides opportunity for students to develop their basic social work skills through integrating social work knowledge and theory into field practice.
 Several aspects of field will be discussed.
-Is taken concurrently with the student's field placement and is repeated during the second semester of the foundation year.
+Is taken concurrently with the student's field placement and is repeated each semester student is in SOWK535.
+Corequisite: SOWK535.
 Fall, Spring

-Christian Perspectives on Ethics and Diversity Special attention is given to core values and professional ethics expected of outstanding social workers.
+Christian Perspectives on Ethics and Diversity

+Special attention is given to core values and professional ethics expected of outstanding social workers.
 Emphasizing a Christian world view, students develop appreciation for diversity and sensitivity toward issues related to culture, race, gender, class, age, and sexual identity.
 Fall